Goreli/DKCPPDEV/README.md

 ### Content of the [libs](libs) directory
  * [libs/dkmrx](libs/dkmrx) - A C++ library with a simple programming interface for coding matrix operations;
  * [libs/dkutf](libs/dkutf) - A C++ unit testing framework library that allows to keep large suites of unit tests organised and well managed.
 Offers a collaboration workflow that leads to a shorter time to market.
 Also, provides an instrumentation tool to monitor balance between the counts of object constructor execution and object destructor execution.
-Can detect certain cases of object corruption.
+Can detect certain cases of object corruption;
+ * [libs/dkutil](libs/dkutil) - A library of reusable C++ utility classes and routines.

+### Content of the [util](util) directory
+TBA

 ## Build Notes